glenngr/webdev-krsand-angular-intro-app/README.md

 # WebdevkrsandAngularIntro
 Example app used in WebDev Krsand meetup about Angular April 19 2017

+Download the repo or clone it and run `npm install`.

+If you want to start a new Angular project and want the features available in this example project, [check out this repo](https://github.com/glenngr/angular-cli-based-starter)

 ## Branch information
 This repo contains 3 branches.